 The Thrift Shop is well supported by the community.
 It also welcomes volunteer workers who would enjoy the atmosphere there of presenting and selling and the fellowship of women working together.
 (Click to see our “a visit to the KUC Thrift Shop” page)

-If you have further inquiries, call the Church office for referral.
+If you have further inquiries, please call Sharon Rhodes at 250 434-5411.

-As Envelope Steward, my primary role is to track everyone’s offerings throughout the year, issue statements in the spring and again at the end of summer, and issue income tax receipts at the end of each year.
+“As Envelope Steward” Barb says, “my primary role is to track everyone’s offerings throughout the year, issue statements in the spring and again at the end of summer, and issue income tax receipts at the end of each year.
 As part of the role, I help folk determine which method of giving is best for them, whether that be using offering envelopes on a weekly basis, consolidating their giving into 3-4 times per year, or joining our Pre-Authorized Remittance (PAR) program whereby an automatic debit can be made to a bank account, or to VISA or MasterCard.
 Address & phone number changes are entered into the computer as needed and changes to the offering of those on the PAR program are sent to Church House in Toronto as required.
 Towards the end of November each year, offering envelopes are prepared for the next year for those who wish to use that method of giving.”
 Barb is delighted to have Jane Reed join her in this important part of KUC’s stewardship ministry.

 KUC Representatives to Kamloops/Okanagan Presbytery